jananiatjan/Janani-chandrakanth/README.md

 - 🌱 I’m currently learning **JavaScript and React to build interactive web applications, along with basics of back-end development.**

-- 👯 I’m eager to collaborate on projects involving **Three.js or interactive UI/UX design to expand my understanding of immersive web experiences.**
+- 👯 I’m eager to collaborate on projects involving **interactive UI/UX design to expand my understanding of immersive web experiences.**

 - 📫 How to reach me **janani.2205041@srec.ac.in**